leo0514/vpc-on-classic-network/vpc-vpn-sysdig-monitoring-metrics.md

 * Platform metrics are regional.
 Metrics are monitored only from {{site.data.keyword.mon_full_notm}} services, which are in the same region of the instance that you want to monitor.
 * Metrics are collected automatically and are available for monitoring through the {{site.data.keyword.mon_full_notm}}-enabled instance.

-For more information about {{site.data.keyword.mon_full_notm}} platform metrics, see [Sysdig monitoring metrics](/docs/virtual-servers?topic=virtual-servers-sysdig-monitoring-metrics).

 ## Metrics available by service plan
 {: metrics-by-plan}